Kenny512px/E-commerce-Sales-Analysis-Report/README.md

 **Methodology:**

-- Data was aggregated and cleaned, segmented by year, month, and week.
+- Data was aggregated and cleaned, segmented by year, month and week.
 - We conducted year-over-year (YoY) comparative analyses and computed growth rates.
 - Outliers were identified, and seasonal patterns were extracted.
 - Visual summaries (tables and trends) were prepared to support our findings.